e-sites/Natrium/docs/CONFIGURATION.md

 settings          | [Settings](#settings)           | Some settings
 natrium_variables | Dictionary*                     | Use variables within the yml file.
-In this build config file `#{value_name}` will be replaced with the corresponding value. ⚠️ Only compatible with string types. xcconfig          | Dictionary*                     | Build settings per environment / configuration variables         | Dictionary*                     | Custom variables per environment / configuration (written in Config.swift) plists         | Dictionary<sup><u>1</u></sup>*                     | Individual plist file locations with corresponding environment / configuration values. files             | Dictionary<sup><u>2</u></sup>*                     | Overwrite a specific file per environment / configuration.
+In this build config file `#{value_name}` will be replaced with the corresponding value. ⚠️ Only compatible with string types. xcconfig          | Dictionary*                     | Build settings per environment / configuration variables         | Dictionary*                     | Custom variables per environment / configuration (written in Natrium.swift).
+See [Special variables](#special-variables) for more advanced variable types. plists         | Dictionary<sup><u>1</u></sup>*                     | Individual plist file locations with corresponding environment / configuration values. files             | Dictionary<sup><u>2</u></sup>*                     | Overwrite a specific file per environment / configuration.
 Relative to path the project directory. target_specific   | Dictionary<sup><u>3</u></sup>*                  | Target specific values.
 The first key of this dictionary is the target name, the value of that dictionary is the same as the values shown above (`infoplist`, `xcconfig`, `variables`, `files`, `appicon`).
 This way you can make target specific modifications per build.